 Becoming a member is an effective way of engaging with current policy and debate about charity finance, meeting other finance professionals in your area, and accessing conferences and training to support your personal and professional development.

 The key member benefits for charities are listed below – visit our Join Now page to become a member today.

 ATTEND CFG EVENTS & TRAINING

 SAVE MONEY ON TRAINING AND RECRUITMENT

 Our extensive programme of events provides members with the opportunity to expand their knowledge, explore issues and stay abreast of topical issues.
-Not only that, as a member your charity benefits from reduced rates for all events, conferences and training courses, helping to reduce your spend on development and training.
+Not only that, as a member your non-profit benefits from reduced rates for all events, conferences and training courses, helping to reduce your spend on development and training.

 We have unrivalled access to a wide range of expert speakers through our corporate members, as well as many high-profile charity professionals, bringing a wealth of experience and practical knowledge.

 “The courses and support available are a real lifeline.
 They’re also a fantastic opportunity to network, share experiences, and learn from others.”
 Francesca Mahoney, Wild Survivors

 CFG conferences form the basis of our events programme, with the popular Annual Conference bringing together leaders of the UK charity sector in the must-attend charity finance event of the year.
 Other conferences include Risk, IT, Northern, Investment, Tax, Midlands and South West & Wales.

 Our training days and seminars cover a variety of topics including: the fundamentals of charity finance, charities and trading, investment, performance reporting, SORP, and many more.